agkozak/zcomet/README.md

 Note that `~[extract]` and `[gitfast]` point to different directories within the same Oh-My-Zsh repository.
 You will also have `~[zcomet-bin]`, the directory in which the `zcomet.zsh` script resides.

-Try typing `cd ~[` and start pressing `<TAB`.
-You will get a nice overview of your current configuration.
-This feature should be particularly useful to people who write plugins and prompts -- it makes it very easy to get to the code.
+Try typing `cd ~[` and press `<TAB>` to see a list of dynamic directories.
+This new feature should be particularly useful to people who write plugins and prompts -- it makes it very easy to get to the code.

 ## Commands and Arguments